-Average Auto Insurance Costs for Bad Drivers in Michigan
+Average Auto Insurance Premiums for High-Risk Drivers in Michigan

-If you’re defined as at fault after an accident or convicted of a vehicular infraction, your insurance premiums are bound to grow.
-The more violations you accumulate, the more costly your car insurance becomes.
+If you've been discovered to be at fault for an accident or convicted of a vehicular violation, your insurance costs are going to rise.
+The more red flags you accumulate, the more expensive your auto insurance gets.

-In Michigan, your first minor at-fault accident leads to a penalty of $1,082.89 annually in auto insurance payments.
-A DUI — considered one of the most grievous vehicular violations — will lift your yearly insurance rates in Michigan by as much as $4,485.01.
+In Michigan, your first minor at-fault crash results in a penalty of $1,082.89 per year in auto insurance premiums.
+A DUI — thought of as one of the most serious driving offenses — could raise your insurance rates in Michigan by as much as $4,485.01.

 |Age||Average Annual Premium|